VicardTim/VicardTim/README.md

 # Hi, I'm VicardTim

 - 👋 Hi, I’m @VicardTim
-- 👀 I’m interested in mechanical engineering, project management, and emerging technologies in the Oil & Gas industry.
+- 👀 I’m interested in cybersecurity, mechanical engineering, and emerging technologies.
-- 🌱 I’m currently learning advanced cybersecurity techniques and the latest in AgTech innovations.
+- 🌱 I’m currently learning advanced cybersecurity techniques and enhancing my skills in network security and vulnerability management.
-- 💞️ I’m looking to collaborate on engineering projects, technology integration in the Oil & Gas sector, and innovative solutions for smallholder farmers.
+- 💞️ I’m looking to collaborate on cybersecurity projects, innovative digital security solutions, and technology integration for enhanced system protection.
-- 📫 How to reach me: [Email](mailto:vicardadekusibe@gmail.com) | [LinkedIn](https://www.linkedin.com/in/timilehin-adekusibe-84b33377?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)
+- 📫 How to reach me: [Email](mailto:vicardadekusibe@gmail.com) | [LinkedIn](https://www.linkedin.com/in/timilehin-adekusibe-84b33377?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app) | [Website](http://www.vicardtim.carrd.co)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a diverse background that ranges from hands-on construction work to advanced automotive engineering and IT solutions!
+- ⚡ Fun fact: I have a diverse background ranging from hands-on construction work to advanced automotive engineering and now cybersecurity!
+I've completed a certification in cybersecurity (CC) from ISC2 and VDMR from Qualys Incorporated.
 <!---
 VicardTim/VicardTim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.